johndoe-js/chess/README.md

-# chess
+# text adventure game
-Making a chess game in java
+Making a game in python